Privacy Act Systems - DOL/OIG-5

 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM:

-CATEGORIES OF RECORDS IN THE SYSTEM:
+CATEGORIES OF RECORDS IN THE SYSTEM

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM:

+b.
 Introduction to a grand jury.
-A record from a system of records may be disclosed, as a routine use, to a grand jury agent pursuant either to a federal or state grand jury subpoena or to a prosecution request that such record be released for the purpose of its introduction to a grand jury.
+A record from a system of records may be disclosed, as a routine use, to a grand jury agent pursuant to either a federal or state grand jury subpoena or to a prosecution request that such record be released for the purpose of its introduction to a grand jury.

 DISCLOSURE TO CONSUMER REPORTING AGENCIES:

-POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:
+POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, AND DISPOSING OF RECORDS IN THE SYSTEM:

 RETENTION AND DISPOSAL:

 Records are retained and disposed of in accordance with the schedules approved by the National Archives and Records Administration (NARA).